thegridelectric/gridworks/docs/transactive.md

 - Forward-looking optimization techniques will be required to ensure that load assets can meet the needs of the grid while also fulfilling their primary function.
 - A mechanism for distributed, decentralized, secure, and trustless transactions must be developed so that potentially millions of Transactive Energy Resources can interact with each other, the Grid Operator, and end users.
 This will include the development of new Service Level Agreements between TER Aggregators and end users.

+By `trustless`, what we mean is that counterparties do not need to rely on some central third party to broker their contract.
+We use this word in the context of already having established the rights of a GNode to act as an avatar for a physical device.
+This is established using a trust mechanism that bridges the gap between evaluating a real power meter and the blockchain.
+For more information on this, read about why we call a TaDeed a [Link of Trust](https://gridworks.readthedocs.io/en/latest/ta-deed.html#link-of-trust).

 ## Service Level Agreements

 What is a Service Level Agreement (SLA), and why is it important for transactive energy?